Strangeness Neutrality and QCD Thermodynamics: Results

 \subsection{Strangeness neutrality and the phase structure}

 As already indicated by the results in the previous section, strangeness has a sizable effect on the phase structure at finite baryon chemical potential.
 In the left plot of \Fig{fig:pb} we show the phase diagram of the chiral transition as defined by the inflection point of the subtracted chiral condensate, \Eq{eq:subcond}, at strangeness neutrality (solid line) and at vanishing strangeness chemical potential (dashed line).
 We see, as already concluded in the previous section, that strangeness neutrality leads to a larger critical temperature as compared to $\mu_S=0$.
-The effect increases with increasing $\mu_B$, resulting in about 6\% difference in $T_\chi$ at the largest baryon chemical potential.
-Since the transition is a crossover for the parameters considered here, it is more sensible to compare the global structure of the order parameters.
+The effect increases with increasing $\mu_B$, but leads to only about 6\% difference in $T_\chi$ at the largest baryon chemical potential and is therefore very small.
+However, since the transition is a crossover for the parameters considered here, it is more sensible to compare the global structure of the order parameters.
 To this end, we computed the relative difference between the subtracted condensate at strangeness neutrality and at vanishing strange chemical potential,

 The result is given by the density profile in the left plot of \Fig{fig:pb}.
 The darker the color, the larger the difference.
 It shows where the chiral phase structure is most sensitive to strangeness.
 Similar to our findings for the pressure, the subtracted chiral condensate is most sensitive at intermediate to large $\mu_B$ and above the critical temperature.
 In the hadronic phase, strangeness neutrality does not have a big effect on the chiral order parameter.
 Even though the effect of strangeness neutrality on the inflection point of the order parameter is rather small, we find deviations of up to about 27\% in the difference defined in \Eq{eq:scdiff}.
-The relation $\Delta_{LS}\big|_{n_S=0} \geq \Delta_{LS}\big|_{\mu_S=0}$ holds for all $T$ and $\mu_B$ considered here, so the chiral condensate starts melting at larger $T$ and melts slower at strangeness neutrality.
-In general, the decreasing relevance of symmetry-breaking fermionic fluctuations for increasing $\mu_B$, which follows the behavior of the thermal contributions to the fermionic part of the flow of the effective potential in \Eq{eq:uflow}, leads to a corresponding decrease in $T_\chi$. $\mu_S$ balances out the effect of $\mu_B$ in the strange sector to some extent, so that $T_\chi$ is larger for larger $\mu_S$ at a given $\mu_B$.
+The relation $\Delta_{LS}\big|_{n_S=0} \geq \Delta_{LS}\big|_{\mu_S=0}$ holds for all $T$ and $\mu_B$ considered here.
+Baryon effects (relative to meson effects), which tend to make the crossover steeper, are partly suppressed at strangeness neutrality since $\mu_S > 0$ effectively reduces strange baryon contributions.
+The chiral condensate therefore melts slower at strangeness neutrality.